MassAsster/epochproject/README.md

 Tokens can be used on player rewards such as a backpack with building loot, a base item (like a well with water, a guard tower ),  a vehicle (not keyed), a vault code change and more.

+#H3 It is recommended to take offline any running intances of the old donation system untill we have polish off the vulnrablities that has come to light.

 How it works: